‘Most critical’ time for NSW: premier

-NSW is facing the most critical stage of the COVID-19 pandemic since the initial late-March lockdown, with the premier warning businesses they will have the book thrown at them if they don’t comply with safety guidelines.
+NSW is facing the most critical stage of the COVID-19 pandemic since the initial late-March lockdown as authorities attempt to contain the transmission from recent clusters.

-The total number of cases linked to the Crossroads Hotel cluster has now reached 53, and 37 cases are associated with the Thai Rock outbreak.

-Premier Gladys Berejiklian said it was reassuring there were no new strains of coronavirus popping up across the state but remained concerned about the extent of community transmission.
+Premier Gladys Berejiklian implored residents to avoid crowds and limit non-essential travel over the weekend and next few weeks, and said there is no excuse for businesses to ignoring COVID-19 safety rules.

 “The next few weeks are the most critical in NSW since the lockdown earlier in March and April,” she told reporters on Wednesday.